Inside: Stories about special needs dads ( with their wives ) are so inspiring. Read on.

 Her sisters brought her to the city, and we stayed behind in the province because my wife and I are already quite frail for our age to travel.

-That was seven years ago and recently, my wife also passed away and I am left with taking care of my other special child, who is now grown-up and old with chronological age of 57, but he is independent and we go along fine with my granddaughters taking turns in sleeping with us and a caregiver who is with us in the daytime.”
+That was nine years ago and recently, my wife also passed away and I am left with taking care of my other special child, who is now grown-up and old with chronological age of 60, but he is independent and we go along fine with my granddaughters taking turns in sleeping with us and a caregiver who is with us in the daytime.”